PKU-IDEA/SAGERoute/README.md

-# SAGERoute: Synergistic Analog Routing Considering Geometric and Electrical Constraints with Manual Design Compatibility
+# SAGERoute1.0.0: Synergistic Analog Routing Considering Geometric and Electrical Constraints with Manual Design Compatibility

 ## Overview
 SAGERoute takes circuit netlist, technology file and user defined config as input to generate the high-quality solution for analog circuit.